-Pass Your Michigan Exam the First Time
+Pass Your Michigan Real Estate Exam the First Time

 Michigan requires 40 hours of pre-licensing education.
 The exam tests Michigan's Seller Disclosure Act and agency relationships.
 Lake property transactions have unique riparian rights considerations - understand littoral vs. riparian for your exam!